Harry Potter Tour of Edinburgh

 Did you know that Lord Voldemort himself is buried in Edinburgh Cemetery?
 Did you know that if you were to receive a letter of admission to Hogwarts, Edinburgh Castle would surely be your final destination?
 It was on the streets of Edinburgh that J. K. Rowling found inspiration for the setting of her novels.
 Upon discovering this, my desire to visit the city instantly increased.

-Whether you are a fan of the saga or not, this tour of Harry Potter's Edinburgh is an experience that you will thoroughly enjoy because not only will you hear stories about the most famous wizarding story of all time; you will also see some of the most iconic landmarks of the city during the tour.
+Whether you're a fan of the saga or not, this Harry Potter Edinburgh tour is an experience you'll thoroughly enjoy because not only will you hear stories about the most famous wizarding story of all time, but you'll also see some of the city's most iconic landmarks along the way.

-In Edinburgh she found all those details; while sitting in the city' s cafés she conceived the definitive shape of Diagon Alley, while walking around Edinburgh Castle she began to decide what Hogwarts school would be like and when she did not know how to name her characters it was enough to take a stroll through the city's cemetery.
+In Edinburgh he found all those details; while sitting in the city' s cafés he conceived the final shape of Diagon Alley, while walking around the vicinity of Edinburgh Castle he began to decide what Hogwarts school would be like and when he did not know how to name his characters it was enough to take a stroll through the city's cemetery.

-This Harry Potter Edinburgh tour, for $ 23, is one of the most popular walking tours in Edinburgh, so I recommend you to book early.
+This Harry Potter Edinburgh tour, for $23, is one of the most popular walking tours in Edinburgh, so I recommend you to book early.
 After requesting your reservation online you will receive a confirmation email with details of the meeting point.
-If you have any unforeseen circumstances you can cancel 24 hours in advance.
+If you have any unforeseen circumstances you will be able to cancel 24 hours in advance.

 - It lasts approximately two hours